 Begin in a Sochin Dachi or similar stance.
 Using both legs, spring upward and rotate your back hip forward while raising your back knee.
 As you approach your maximum elevation deliver a Mae Geri with the back leg.
 Twist your hips back and land once again in your original stance.

-This kick utilizes a Tobi Mae Geri, but it is used to cover substantial forward distance.
+This kick utilizes a Tobi Mae Geri, but it is used to cover a substantial forward distance.
 It usually is initiated from a stance such as Sochin Dachi.
 Use the back leg to step toward angle 1.
-As this leg plants it is used to spring upward and forward toward angle 1.
+As this leg plants, it is used to spring upward and forward toward angle 1.
 The opposite knee now rises briskly to add additional momentum and lift to the kick.
 What had been your original back leg now delivers a Tobi Mae Geri to angle 1.
 Both feet will be off the ground during the kick.

 Tobi Mae Ashi Geri

-The movement and delivery of this kick is identical to the Tobi Mae Geri with the exception that the front leg is used to deliver the kick.
+The movement and delivery of this kick are identical to the Tobi Mae Geri with the exception that the front leg is used to deliver the kick.
 Sometimes this kick is initiated from a stance such as Heiko Dachi.

 Tobi Ushiro Geri

-Usually this kick is delivered from Heisoku Dachi or Heiko Dachi.
+Usually, this kick is delivered from Heisoku Dachi or Heiko Dachi.
 You jump directly upward and then extended the kicking foot back into [glossary]Ushiro Geri.
 Use the returning knee to initiate a step forward to move away from your opponent.